carloscabo/socialize/README.md

 ## known issues

-- If you are in `localhost` the sharing functionallity can fail, as some of the services get the data from the url.
+- If you are in `localhost` the sharing functionallity can fail, as some of the services ( as Facebook ) get the data from the url.

 ## TO-DO
 - ¿Generate _socialize.scss automatically?
 Worth the effort?